trinhminhtriet/blast/README.md

 Once your pull request has been merged, you can delete your branch.

+## 📢 Acknowledgements

+Blast is inspired by and builds upon ideas from open-source HTTP benchmarking tools such as [wrk](https://github.com/wg/wrk), [hey](https://github.com/rakyll/hey), and [vegeta](https://github.com/tsenart/vegeta).
+Special thanks to the open-source community for their valuable contributions and resources.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.